Decorrelative Network Architecture for Robust Electrocardiogram Classification: Methods

-Finally, we remove the need for training multiple networks in parallel by training networks sequentially and holding the features of previously trained models constant.
+While decorrelation of two networks was shown to reduce transferability of adversarial attacks in \cite{wiedeman_disrupting_2022}, several issues impede its use in larger ensembles and higher-dimensional problems.
+First, this method requires training multiple networks in parallel to obtain $Z_1$ and $Z_2$, which linearly scales the memory needed for training, and quickly becomes infeasible for more networks, larger networks, and larger data sizes.
+Secondly, calculating the loss in Equation \ref{eqn:LR} requires taking the pseudo-inverse of $\mathbf{Z_1} \in \mathbb{R}^{N \times D+1}$, requiring batch size $N>D+1$ for a sufficiently overdetermined system.
+Higher dimensional problems often necessitate higher dimensional latent spaces and smaller batch sizes, rendering this condition impractical.

+To solve the above problems and extend the method to ensembles consisting of more than two networks, we employ the following modifications:

+\begin{itemize} \item Selecting the regression layer: Most deep classification networks can be divided into a multi-layer feature extractor and a linear layer that followed by a softmax function (i.e., a logistic regression).
+We select the network layer just before this final linear layer, as it represents the highest-level features, and is typically lower dimension than previous layers. \item Dimensionality reduction via random projections: Prior to computing the pseudo-inverse of the regressor, we compress its $D+1$ dimensionality to $r<D+1$ by applying a random projection $R \in \mathbb{R}^{D+1 \times r}$.
+To balance the asymmetry in this relationship, we randomly select which network's extracted features act as the regressor and which as the regressand with each training batch.
+Our new loss is expressed as follows:

+Although these projections individually do not capture all information in the regressor, they are drawn randomly with each training batch, preventing the networks from only decorrelating a subspace of the original feature space.

+\item Models are trained in sequence instead of parallel: The first network is trained without any decorrelation loss.
 After training a model, its extracted features on all training samples are saved.
 While training the next model, these features are loaded with the corresponding batch samples, and then used for decorrelation.
 As such rather than dynamically decorrelating multiple networks at once, which requires simultaneous training of all networks, we simply use the features extracted by the previously trained networks as constant values to decorrelate against.
 For decorrelating against multiple models, we average the modified correlation loss against all the previously trained models.
 Thus, the entire decorrelation loss for model $k$ in an ensemble: